 When is a walk more than just a walk?
 When it’s led by local doctors and clinicians and brings together participants from all walks of life!

-Coffey Health System invites area residents to join in its second annual “Walk with a Doc,” a six-week program that brings providers and patients together for twice-weekly walks.
+Coffey Health System invites area residents to join in its fourth annual “Walk with a Doc,” an eight-week program that brings providers and patients together for weekly walks.
+Each event begins with a brief talk by a CHS provider.

 “Walk with a Doc is honored to team up with Coffey Health System.
 By incorporating this program into the practice, Coffey Health System is demonstrating an exceptional level of care and commitment to their community,” said Dr. Sabgir.
 “Adding ten minutes of walking to your daily routine and swapping out bad fats with good fats at mealtime are examples of small, easy changes that can make a big difference in the health of your heart.”